Kara Duckworth, CFP®, CDFA®

 Going through the planning process, Joe and Harriet discussed and resolved several decisions:

-• The couple could easily afford the second house due to careful and thoughtful planning.
-Harriet could see how the new house affected their plan and see that their cash flow would be more than fine, even with the increased costs of owning a larger home.
+- The couple could easily afford the second house due to careful and thoughtful planning.
+Harriet was able to see how the new house would impact their plan and that their cash flow would be more than fine, even with the increased costs of owning a larger home.

-• Through discussion with their children, the couple talked about options if Harriet was left alone, such as selling the second house, or their children taking over the financial responsibilities of the house, and the fact that Harriet felt uncomfortable living alone in Sun Valley.
+- Through discussion with their children, the couple considered the options if Harriet was left alone, such as selling the second house or having the children take over the financial responsibilities.
+They also talked about the fact that Harriet felt uncomfortable living alone in Sun Valley.
 By talking through and understanding the married vs. single implications for Harriet, she felt more comfortable with the decision to buy the larger, second home in Idaho.
-They are now very glad they bought the house and are enjoying spending time there together.
+They are now extremely glad they bought the house and are enjoying spending time there together.

 Thriving in retirement as a financially independent woman

-Traditionally, many in financial services have treated married couples as the default, often neglecting to adjust long-term planning for the unique challenges single women can sometimes face in retirement.
+Traditionally, many financial advisors have treated married couples as the default, often neglecting to adjust long-term planning for the unique challenges single women can sometimes face in retirement.
 Being an independent woman, whether by choice or life event, has both perks and disadvantages.
 With the autonomy of being single, you get to decide what to do with your life.
-Want to take a trip?
-Make a purchase?
+Want to take a trip or make a major purchase?
 The only decision needed is yours.

 Rethinking your retirement when plans change